hybridgroup/cylon-intel-iot/README.markdown

 - When you plug both usb cables into your computer, you should see a new network device show up
 - Right click on the new device and select properties
 - Scroll down to IPv4 and select properties
-- Select "Use the folloing IP address"
+- Select "Use the following IP address"
 - Set the IP information to:
 	- IP address:           `192.168.2.1`
 	- Subnet mask:          `255.255.255.0`